junxit/us-congress-bills-110/metadata.md

 - 2007-03-06 — Referred to the Committee on Homeland Security, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-03-06 — Referred to the Committee on Homeland Security, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-03-06 — Referred to the Committee on Homeland Security, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-03-07 — Referred to the Subcommittee on Aviation.
+- 2007-03-07 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2007-03-12 — Referred to the Subcommittee on Emergency Communications, Preparedness, and Response.
+- 2008-04-30 — Forwarded by Subcommittee to Full Committee (Amended) by the Yeas and Nays: 8 - 0 .
+- 2008-04-30 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-05-15 — Committee Consideration and Mark-up Session Held.
+- 2008-05-15 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-05-15 — Subcommittee on Aviation Discharged.
+- 2008-05-15 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2008-05-20 — Committee Consideration and Mark-up Session Held.
+- 2008-05-20 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2008-06-05 — House Committee on Transportation Granted an extension for further consideration ending not later than June 13, 2008.
+- 2008-06-05 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-691, Part I.
+- 2008-06-05 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-691, Part I.
+- 2008-06-12 — Placed on the Union Calendar, Calendar No. 451.
+- 2008-06-12 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-691, Part II.
+- 2008-06-12 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-691, Part II.